jcuppen/JSON/examples/simple/README.md

 ```

 ### `numbers.sac`
-Creates a json object and sets numbers in various ways (int, float, double).
+Creates a JSON object and sets numbers in various ways (int, float, double).
 Then outputs the json object to stdout.

 expected result:
 ```json
 {